msucloudfellowship/msucloudfellowship.github.io/docs/session_organization/index.md

  - Understand difference between the cloud manager and resource you've created
  - Know how to use program to automate the creation and deletion of cloud resources
  - How to find basic cost estimates
- - More options for moving your data between resources

 ## Introduction